Gunzette/Gunzette/README.md

 - 👋 Hi, I’m @Gunzette
 - 🏫 I am in High School (Gymnasium in Germany)
 - 💻 Now let's get to the actual programming stuff:
-  - I know C++, Rust, Javascript and Python
+  - I know a bit of C++, Rust and Javascript
-  - I am currently learing Arduino
-  - I am interested in learing C# in the future
+  - I know a bit more of Python 🐍
 <!---
 Gunzette/Gunzette is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.